 One of the closest (neighbors to our own Milky Way galaxy, M31 (the 31st object in a catalog of non-stellar objects compiled by French astronomer Charles Messier in 1774) dominates the small group of galaxies of which our own Milky Way is a member.
 M31 can be seen with the naked eye as a spindle-shaped "cloud" the width of the full moon.

 News Release Number: STScI-1993-18 - Hubble Space Telescope

 Services: Web Services

-up an account is easy.
-Full instructions will be provided on how to set up your
+is easy.
+Full instructions will be provided on how to set up your new

 Any website designed and used for a sub-domain must be an astronomy or earth-science based website.
 Swindonstargazers.com will also link to the website, building perhaps what we hope may be a 'family of websites'.
 Well, you never know!

 Support and advice will be given to anyone wishing to design their own website.